 “Never lose sight of your goals”-Yvette and Fred Fields

-I originally scheduled this to take place at Ironman Hamburg, Germany, June 30, 2018.
+I originally scheduled this to take place at Ironman Hamburg, Germany, on June 30, 2018.

 Hamburg is special for me as I lived there for 9 months many years ago.
 And both my parents were born in Germany.